 The authors are grateful to the LNL Tandem-ALPI staff for the good quality beams and the target laboratory for the excellent targets.
-This work was partly supported by the European Union Seventh Framework Program FP7/2007-2013 under Grant Agreement No. 262010 - ENSAR.
-This work has been supported in part by the Croatian Science Foundation under the project 7194.
+This work was partly supported by the been supported in part by the Croatian Science Foundation under project no. 7194.